 The book was called Witch Week.
 It takes place in a very old-fashioned school at Halloween...

 [Six pages follow--how she wrote into Witch Week her childhood memories of harsh school staff and sickening dinners.
-She found herself changing one detail--instead of "fishes' eyes in glue" and "dead daffodils and mashed caterpillar" for dinner, her character's served "worms in custard"--well, seafood cocktail, but that's what her character calls it.
+She found herself changing one detail--instead of "fishes' eyes in glue" and "dead daffodils and mashed caterpillar" for dinner, her character's served "worms in custard"--well, seafood cocktail, but that's what her character calls it, and thinks of it.
 Soon after Witch Week came out, Diana was talked into a reunion.
 It got relocated to a school, at Halloween, where they served, yes, worms in custard.
-Bad worms.
+As it turned out, bad worms.
 She spent all night puking.
 While little witches knocked on the door shouting "Trick or treat!"
 Ha, ha.
 Don't write about your schooldays--Ed.]

 from Lecture Two: Negatives and Positives in Children's Literature (Reflections pp. 157-8); late 1983 & winter 1984